-Take then at night, before dawn, four sods from four sides of the land, and mark where they were before.
+Take then at night, before it dawns, four sods from four sides of the land, and mark how they stood before.

-Then take oil and honey and yeast, and milk of each animal that is on the land, and a piece of each type of tree that grows on the land, except hard beams, and a piece of each herb known by name, except burdock [glappan] only, and put then holy water thereon, and drip it three times on the base of the sods, and say then these words:
+Take then oil and honey and yeast, and milk of each livestock that is on the land, and a piece of each tree type that grows on the land, except hard beams, and a piece of each plant known by name, except [glappan] only, and put then holy water thereon, and drip then three times on the base of the sods, and say then these words:

-Crescite, grow, et multiplicamini, and multiply, et replete, and fill, terre, the earth.
+[bilingual Latin and Old English:] Crescite, grow, et multiplicamini, and multiply, et replete, and fill, terre, the earth.
 In nomine patris et filii et spiritus sancti sit benedicti.
-[In the name of the father and the son and the holy spirit be blessed.]
+[In the name of the Father and the Son and the Holy Spirit be blessed.]
 And the Pater noster [Our Father] as often as the other.

-And then bear the sods into church, and let a masspriest sing four masses over the sods, and let someone turn the green [sides] to the altar, and after that let someone bring the sods to where they were before, before the sun sets.
+And bear afterward the sods into church, and have a masspriest sing four masses over the sods, and have someone turn the green [sides] to the altar, and afterward have someone bring the sods to where they were before, before sunset.

-And have made for them four signs of Christ [crosses] of quickbeam and write on each end: Matthew and Mark, Luke, and John.
-Lay that sign of Christ in the bottom of the pit [where each sod had been cut out], saying then: crux Matheus, crux Marcus, crux Lucas, crux sanctus Iohannes.
+And have made for them of quickbeam four Christ’s signs [crosses], and write on each end: Matthew and Mark, Luke and John.
+Lay that Christ’s sign in the bottom of the pit, saying then: Crux Matheus, Crux Marcus, Crux Lucas, Crux Sanctus Iohannes.

-Take then the sods and set them down there on [the crosses], and say then nine times these words, Crescite [grow], and as often the Pater noster, and turn then to the east, and bow nine times humbly, and speak then these words:
+Take then the sods and set them down there on [the crosses], and say then nine times these words: Crescite [grow], and as often the Pater noster, and turn yourself then eastward, and bow nine times humbly, and say then these words:

-Eastwards I stand, for mercies I pray, I pray the great domine [lord], I pray the powerful lord, I pray the holy guardian of heaven-kingdom, earth I pray and sky and the true sancta [holy] Mary and heaven's might and high hall, that I may this charm [galdor] by the gift of the lord open with [my] teeth through firm thought, to call forth these plants for our worldly use, to fill this land with firm belief, to beautify this grassy turf, as the wiseman said that he would have riches on earth who alms gave with justice by the grace of the lord.
+Eastward I stand, for mercies I pray, I pray the great domine [lord], I pray the powerful lord, I pray the holy guardian of heaven-kingdom, earth I pray and sky and the true sancta [holy] Mary and heaven's might and high hall, that I may this galdor by the gift of the lord open with [my] teeth through firm thought, to call forth these plants for our worldly use, to fill this land with firm belief, to beautify this grassy sod, as the wiseman said that he would have riches on earth who alms gave with justice by the grace of the lord.

-Then let a man drive forth the plough and the first furrow cuts, say then:
+Then have someone drive forth the plough and the first furrow cut.
+Say then: